datacarpentry/genomics-workshop/instructors/AMI-setup.md

 5. Start PuTTY.
 In the section 'Specify the destination you want to connect to' for 'Host Name (or IP address)' paste in the DNS address and click 'Open'

-6. When prompted to login as, enter 'dcuser'; you may be notified that the authenticity of the host cannot be verified - if so, ignore the warning an continue connecting
+6. When prompted to login, enter 'dcuser'; you may be notified that the authenticity of the host cannot be verified - if so select "Yes" to bypass the warning and continue connecting

 7. When prompted, enter the password `data4Carp`